missing-semester/missing-semester/_2020/debugging-profiling.md

 print(baz)
 ```

-Static analysis tools can identify this kind of issues.
+Static analysis tools can identify these kinds of issues.
 When we run [`pyflakes`](https://pypi.org/project/pyflakes) on the code we get the errors related to both bugs. [`mypy`](http://mypy-lang.org/) is another tool that can detect type checking issues.
 Here, `mypy` will warn us that `bar` is initially an `int` and is then casted to a `float`.
 Again, note that all these issues were detected without having to run the code.

 ```bash